nguyenkvvn/PhoenixHP22A/README.md

 2. Pre-score the pin holes.
   (Do this by gently tapping all the pins through their respective holes.
 They should slip through snugly, but not with a lot of resistiance.)

 3. Dry-fit the barrel to make sure it can go in and out easily.
+Be sure the barrel lays perfectly parallel and is not angled up in any way.
+(If it is, gently file the sides of where the barrel's base seats above the trigger guard.)

 4. Dry-cycle the slide to remove any aberrations that may cause the slide to bind.
 (Basically, break it in.)